wiseman-timelord/DownLoader-Core/README.md

 - **Setup Menu**: Configure connection speed, maximum retries, download method, and other settings.
 - **Reading of Complex URLs**: Extracts filenames from simple or complex URLs using multiple methods, such as those URLs found on HuggingFace or NexusMods.
 - **Configuration Persistence**: The last used URLs and settings are saved in a configuration file.
 - **Download Method Selection**: Choose between methods, WebRequest, WebClient, and BITS_Service Method, with options for automatic toggling and suppress output.
+Note, not all features work with all methods.
 - **File Management**: Automatically cleans up configuration and removes entries for missing or <1MB incomplete files.
 - **Automatic Retries**: Configurable retries for downloads, ensuring persistence in case of interruptions.
 - **Interactive Menus**: User-friendly interface with main and setup menus for easy navigation and configuration.
 - **Batch File Support**: Includes a batch file for easy execution and administrative privilege handling.

+## 3 Methods
+DownLord-Ps utilizes three different methods for downloading files...
+- **1. WebRequest Method**: Utilizes the "Invoke-WebRequest" cmdlet, content is read into a memory stream and then written to the disk in chunks, allowing for download resumption.
+- **2. WebClient Method**: Utilizes the "System.Net.WebClient" class, to download files directly to the destination path on the disk.
+This method, is simpler and does not provide chunking/resume.
+- **3. BITS_Service Method**: Utilizes the "B.I.T.S." service for resilient file transfers, handling network interruptions, and resuming downloads, but requres the service to be, Manual or Automatic.

 ## INTERFACE
 Output looks like this...